jadenzwicker/DL-Final-Project/proposal/project_proposal.md

 # Project summary
 With the recent rise of extremely powerful LLMs which perform sentiment analysis at record high scores there is also a greater need for considerable amounts of compute to run such models.
 The deep learning models which excel at this NLP task usually require cloud compute or a local GPU cluster which users may have to outsource to.
 As such this project seeks to evaluate and compare the performance of a fine-tuned very small deep learning model which will be able to run on a lot more hardware then the leading LLMs such as BERT or GPT.

 The smaller model will be fine-tuned to IMDb’s movie review dataset to assess its performance in sentiment analysis.
 We will also compare it to the computationally intensive models.
-Aswell as evaluating the small deep learning models performance versus industry grade models it will also be compared to traditional ML techniques, non-transformer-based, and standard deep learning networks.
+As well as evaluating the small deep learning models performance versus industry grade models it will also be compared to traditional ML techniques, and standard non-transformer deep learning networks.
 Some of the other models for evaluation include: CNNs, LSTM, LSTM-CNN, Logistic Regression, Naive Bayes, and Random Forest learners.
 These benchmarks of performance will be attained from the existing literature for this well tested dataset.

 With the research into how a smaller sized model can hopefully outperform the traditional ML techniques while achieving reasonable scores when compared to the larger models we hope to show how a locally runnable model can still perform sentiment analysis at a high level.
 This can show ways to reduce the deployment and computation costs of the larger models with sufficient hyperparameter tuning of the smaller deep learning model.
 We can also perhaps show that there are diminishing returns when using more and more complex NLP models for tasks that aren't too hard (like most sentiment analysis)